nushell/nushell.github.io/commands/docs/dfr_unique.md

 title: dfr unique
 categories: |
   dataframe or lazyframe
-version: 0.76.0
+version: 0.77.0
 dataframe_or_lazyframe: |
-  Returns unique values from a dataframe
+  Returns unique values from a dataframe.
 usage: |
-  Returns unique values from a dataframe
+  Returns unique values from a dataframe.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe or lazyframe